Welcome

 Some firms may choose not to operate their own client accounts, instead using a TPMA provider.
 Rule 11 permits this arrangement.

-• Rule 11.1(a): The firm must not receive or hold the client's money itself.
+• Rule 11.1(a): The firm must not receive or hold the client's money itself for matters handled via the TPMA.

 • Rule 11.1(b): The firm must take reasonable steps to ensure the client understands the TPMA arrangements, including fees, who bears them, and the client's right to terminate the agreement or dispute payments.
 This must be explained before accepting instructions.

-• Best Interests & Safeguarding: The firm must be satisfied that using a TPMA is appropriate for the client and that the client's money will be safe (SRA Principle 7 and Code of Conduct para 4.2/5.2).
+• Best interests & safeguarding: The firm must be satisfied that using a TPMA is appropriate for the client and that the client's money will be safe, having regard to Principle 7 (act in the client’s best interests) and the duty to safeguard money and assets.

-• SRA Notification: Firms must notify the SRA when they start using a TPMA provider, giving details of the provider and their FCA authorisation number.
+• SRA notification: Firms must notify the SRA when they start using a TPMA provider, giving details of the provider and their FCA authorisation number, and keep that notification up to date.

-Using a TPMA can reduce a firm's administrative burden and potentially lower insurance costs, as the risks associated with holding client money are outsourced.
+Using a TPMA can reduce a firm's administrative burden and potentially lower risk, as the handling of client money is managed externally.
 However, the firm retains responsibility for ensuring the arrangement is suitable and properly explained to the client.
+Considerations when deciding to use a TPMA:

 A firm specialising in low-volume conveyancing decides to use a TPMA to handle client funds instead of operating its own client account.
 Before taking on a new purchase matter for Mr Jones, the solicitor explains the TPMA system.